Data Sanitization 5 Common Myths26 Jan 2021 | Michael Waksman

 First of all, when you destroy an old hard drive with a hammer – or your preferred tool to smash or burn – you are creating harmful electronic waste that may not agree with your company’s sustainability policy.
 Taking the path of destruction also rules out the possibility of keeping the hard drive as a handy backup or donating it to someone in your local community.
 In addition, burning or smashing your drive destroys the storage media, not the data itself.

 Some organizations tend to think that securely wiping their vulnerable information is not a worthy investment.
 While it’s true that effective data wiping is a paid solution, the cost of the software and additional support is very little when compared to the risks of not having reliable data sanitization measures in place.

 By failing to securely remove sensitive information, organizations are risking more than their reputation.
 They face the possibility of data breaches, which can result in paying huge fines for not complying with regulations like GDPR.
 If anything’s too expensive, it may well be the foolish decision to not invest in data sanitization software.

 Now that we’ve separated fact from fiction, there should be no remaining doubts about the importance of data sanitization and how to do it properly.
-If you want to learn more about securely wiping hard drives clean, check out our ultimate guide.
+If you want to learn more about securely wiping hard drives clean, check out our ultimate guide and review our 5-step checklist for hardware decommissioning.
 To get started with Jetico’s secure data wiping solution, begin your free trial of BCWipe today.

 Ready to learn the 5 most common cybersecurity myths?